asterisk-icon

 • Employee name

-However, you can transform an org chart into a powerful human resources tool by adding more information.
+As well as these elements, you can turn an org chart into a powerful human resources tool by adding more information.

 If you are in the process of designing an org chart, consider adding new elements to enhance its value to your company: